refinedev/refine/documentation/blog/2022-10-19-mui-autocomplete.md

 yarn: `yarn add @mui/material @emotion/react @emotion/styled`

 ## Getting Started with Material UI Autocomplete
-The Material UI `<Autocomplete />` component can be identified as an improved React text input that includes several suggested options for better optimisation.
+The Material UI `<Autocomplete />` component can be identified as an improved React text input that includes several suggested options for better optimization.
 It is an enhanced version of `react-select` or `downshift` packages.

 The `<Autocomplete />` component is best used for modifying single-line textbox values to accommodate more options.
 The component’s `value` is obtained from a predetermined range of acceptable values/options.